patrickloeber/blogposts-pythonengineer/Content/posts/2022-01-26-randomly-select-item-from-list.md

 **random.seed** takes an integer parameter.
 If you pass a different parameter other than 0, you will get a different random element(s).

 ## Secrets library
 The Secrets library is preferred over the Random library since it is more secure.
 Like the random library, it is a built-in python library and you do not have to install any dependencies.
+However if you are using a version below Python 3.6, you will have to install a backport of the secrets module.
+You can read more about it [here](https://github.com/scaleway/python2-secrets)

 ### 1. Random Index
 ```python